JonanaBanana/MESSER_for_3DGS/README.md

 - voxel_size: should be the same value as before.
 - min_x: the minimum distance of points to be considered for points seen in an image.
 - max_x: same as above but maximum distance.
-- fx, fy, px, py, h, w: all of these are part of the camera intrinsics, so either find the ones relevant to your camera model or determine them using other methods.
+- f, px, py, h, w: all of these are part of the camera intrinsics, so either find the ones relevant to your camera model or determine them using other methods.
 - main_path: Change to the main directory used by the other scripts

 _No other variables should need to be changed_
 **This might take a long time to run!
 Progress should be printed**

+**Note:** This assumes that all images are taken using the same camera so only one camera model is needed.
+In case this is not true, the code needs to be changed according to colmaps output format of cameras.txt in their github.io

 ### Step 7: